Last updated: June 22, 2026 | By: Jake Morrison

 Does Pep Boys have oil change coupons?

-Yes — Pep Boys does run occasional coupon promotions, including a $25 off full synthetic deal.
+Yes – Pep Boys does run occasional coupon promotions, including a $25 off full synthetic deal.
 That brings the full synthetic price to $75, which is still above Firestone’s coupon-supported range when a good deal is running.
-Check Pep Boys’ current promotions page for what’s active — or the oil change coupons guide which covers all major chains in one place.
+Pep Boys’ coupons tend to be seasonal rather than always-on, so what’s available in June might not be there in October.
+Check Pep Boys’ current promotions page for what’s active right now, since the $25 figure isn’t guaranteed to be standing year-round – or see the coupon options for oil changes, which covers all major chains in one place.

 Are both chains good for oil changes?